Bilston Town F.C.: History

 The Division Two title was won at the first attempt, securing Bilston an immediate promotion back to Division One.
 The league was reduced to a single division in 1960 and the club were champions in 1960–61.
 In 1962 the league was renamed the West Midlands (Regional) League, and when it gained a second division in 1965, Bilston were placed in the Premier Division.
 In 1968–69 the club reached the first round of the FA Cup for the first time, losing 3–1 at home to Halifax Town.
 After finishing as Premier Division runners-up in 1970–71, the 1972–73 season saw Bilston reach the second round of the FA Cup, as well as winning the Premier Division title and the Premier Division Cup; in the FA Cup they defeated Barnstaple Town 2–0 in the first round, before losing 1–0 at home to Barnet in a second round replay.

 Bilston were Premier Division runners-up the following season and again in 1975–76.
 Despite finishing bottom of the division in 1979–80 they avoided relegation to Division One.
 The club was renamed Bilston Town in 1983.
 They were Premier Division runners-up in 1984–85, earning promotion to the Midland Division of the Southern League.
 The division was renamed the Western Division in 1999, with the club missing out on promotion to the Premier Division by two points in 2000–01.
 They finished seventeenth the following season, after which the club resigned from the league, dropping into Division One North of the West Midlands Regional League.

 The 2002–03 season saw Bilston finish as runners-up in Division One North, after which they were switched to Division One South for the 2003–04 season, and then to Division One in 2004–05 amid league reorganisation.
 Despite finishing seventh in 2006–07 the club resigned from the league, but after reforming as Bilston Town (2007) they were readmitted to the league and placed in Division Two.
 The club were Division Two runners up in 2007–08 and promoted to Division One.
 After finishing as Division One runners-up in 2012–13, earning promotion to the Premier Division.
 In July 2017 the club were awarded the Queen's Award for Voluntary Service.

 At the end of the 2020–21 season Bilston were transferred to Division One of the Midland League when the Premier Division of the West Midlands (Regional) League lost its status as a step six division.
+They were transferred to Division One South of the North West Counties League at the end of the 2025–26 season.